AIDC-AI/Marco-o1/src/README.md

 ### 3. add your config file in `tree_search/configs/`

+We show a demo config file in `tree_search/configs/demo_config.json`.It can be run directly.

-You can add your config file in `tree_search/configs/`.We show a demo config file in `tree_search/configs/demo_config.json`.Detail description are as follows:
+For you own config, you can add your config file in `tree_search/configs/`.Detail description are as follows:

 ```json
 {